US service sector shrinks; first time since Great Recession

 AP Economics Writer

-WASHINGTON (AP) — The U.S. service sector shrank for the first time in a decade last month as the pandemic forced shutdowns and layoffs nationwide.
+The U.S. service sector shrank for the first time in a decade in April as the pandemic forced shutdowns and layoffs nationwide.

 The Institute for Supply Management said Tuesday that its service-sector index fell to 41.8 in April, compared with a March reading of 52.5.

 Any reading below 50 signals that the service sector, where the majority of Americans work, is in a contraction.
-It was the first time the services index has been in contraction since December 2009 and it was the lowest reading since March of that year with the nation...
+It was the first time the services index has been in contraction since December 2009, and it was the lowest reading since March of that year with the nation mired in the Great...

 For access to this article please sign in or subscribe.